 A Leader in the Community

-Starting when he was selected as Class President at CU Law, Ryan has been a leader in the field of law.
+Starting when he was voted as class president at CU Law, Ryan has been a leader in the field of law.
 His web of connections cover Colorado.
 He was voted as president for the Ninth Judicial District Bar Association and is on the boards for the Snowmass Village Homeowners Association and 5Point Film Festival.
 He lives in Snowmass Village with his wife, Holly, daughter, Colby, and dog, Ruby.